 • Korea

 Canada's newest free trade agreements make it easier for companies to get the benefit of duty free entry for smaller orders.
-We are surprised how many regular shippers are not aware that preferential duty free entry is available for the goods they sell internationally.
+Many regular shippers are not aware that preferential duty free entry is available for the goods they sell internationally.

 Advantages of Canada's Free Trade Agreements include: